 A common player in frozen mixed vegetables, the humble pea is often overlooked for splashier and trendier veggies.
 (We’re looking at you: celeriac, sunchoke, cauli, and kelp!)
 However, peas are actually a standout vegetable when it comes to their protein content, containing 8g of protein per 1 cup, in addition to vitamins A and C. Time to rethink what peas can offer (and all the plant based goodness they have).

 Commonly used in Latin American cuisine, versatile black beans can work as both the star of a plant-based meal or as a hearty side.
-Both canned and dried black beans provide similar nutrition (just watch sodium on canned beans) and can easily be added to salads and burritos for a nutrition boost.
+Both canned and dried black beans provide similar nutrition (just watch sodium levels in canned beans) and can easily be added to salads and burritos for a nutrition boost.
 Just so you know, one cup of cooked black beans contains 15g of plant-based protein in addition to fiber and iron.

 With a similar consistency to peanut butter, almond butter has a mild, slightly sweet flavor and can be used anywhere you would use peanut butter.
 Its texture can range from ultra creamy to coarse, but be sure to always look for varieties without any added sugars.
 Two tablespoons of almond butter provides over 6g of plant-based protein, plus lots of heart-healthy fats.

-Whether you are new to plant-based eating and curious if it's a fit for your lifestyle, or you’re a plant-based pro, Freshly’s new line of Purely Plant meals make mealtime decisions easy and delicious.
+Whether you are new to plant-based eating and curious if it's a fit for your lifestyle, or you’re a plant-based pro, Freshly’s line of Purely Plant meals make mealtime decisions easy and delicious.
 Loaded with plant proteins (like the ones above!), they offer an effortless way to incorporate more plant-based foods into your day.